Research Areas

 2023 - present

-ECF funded; Co-coordinators - Han Wu & Elaine (Mphil)
+ECF funded; Co-coordinators - Dr. Han Wu & Elaine (Mphil)

 Collaborators: Jinan University, Shanghai Ocean University